 Yes.
 Sam was loosely inspired by Chris Gregory's real-life girlfriend who the book refers to as Jenn.
 Chris and Jenn had been dating since the previous October.

 Yes.
 In the movie, Jorge meets his future wife Leslie while he is on an airplane and she is working as a flight attendant.
-Jorge asks Leslie to hold his hand during the landing to help keep him calm.
+Jorge asks Leslie to hold his hand during the takeoff to help keep him calm.
 The 2 Hearts true story reveals that the real Leslie was indeed working as a Pan Am flight attendant when she met Jorge Bacardi.
 According to Leslie, Jorge asked her to hold his hand to keep him calm during the landing.
 However, Jorge's version of the story is that Leslie was a rather flirtatious flight attendant who presented him with two sets of children's pilot's wings. -All My Tomorrows

 Yes.
 The true story behind 2 Hearts confirms that Chris's family was by his side in the hospital during his final days.
 Like in the movie, this included his mother, father and two older brothers, John and Colin.
 His girlfriend was also present.
 Friends from college and childhood came to visit him as well.

 Yes.
 Jorge and his wife Leslie were residing in the Bahamas when they found out that a matching organ donor had passed away.
 Jorge, then 64, had a plane available at a moment's notice in case a pair of lungs ever showed up on the donor list.
 He and Leslie got the call on March 27, 2008, and they flew to Jacksonville where Jorge underwent a double-lung transplant at the Mayo Clinic medical center.
 The operation took seven hours.